Selected topics in City and Regional Planning (BYG640)

 After the course the student should have

-• Knowledge about how to make holistic planning decisions in the interest of human security, resilience, safety and business continuity.
+• Knowledge about how to make holistic planning decisions in the interest of human resilience, security, safety and economic development.

 • An ability to interpret spatial qualities, local identities, while also addressing accessibility, inclusivity, health and safety needs.